Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 # Interacting with R within RStudio

 _OK, now we know what R is and we know what RStudio is.
 But how do they work together?
 R is the algorithm, the actual program.
 We can think of R like the engine of a car.
 RStudio is the interface.
 We can think of it like the driver's seat of the car.
-So, we'll make ourselves comfortable within RStudio and use RStudio to instruct R what to do._
+So, we'll make ourselves comfortable within RStudio where we will instruct R what to do._

 _How do we tell R what to do?_